Skip to main content

 The Commission monitors the implementation of a number of EU initiatives adopted before the submission of the ‘Minority SafePack’, which are directly relevant for the citizens’ initiative.
 It also continues to conduct policy actions in these areas.
 For example:

 • The Commission implements funding programmes in the areas of culture and education (notably Erasmus+) which are fully accessible for small regional or minority language communities.
-Some examples of projects promoting regional and minorities languages funded by Erasmus can be found here.
+Several examples of projects promoting regional and minorities languages funded by the Erasmus+ and Creative Europe programmes can be found in the 2024 publication ‘Linguistic diversity in the European Union’

 • As regards rules on EU funding more generally, the Commission has reinforced compliance with the fundamental rights in the EU funds.
 The Common Provisions Regulation (CPR) setting out rules for the 2021-2027 budget contains an ‘enabling condition’ requiring Member States to ensure compliance with the Charter of Fundamental Rights and the non-discrimination principle when disbursing EU funds covered by the CPR.
 These will continue to support socio-economic integration including that of marginalised communities, vulnerable groups including ethnic minorities, in line with priorities and needs identified by the Commission and the Member States.